Cyberspace

 The Proteus effect: Becoming who we pretend to be

 One of the most fascinating discoveries in avatar research is what scholars call the Proteus Effect—the phenomenon where our avatar’s appearance actually changes our behavior.
+This behavioral shift is related to the Proteus Effect, which we explore in depth in our dedicated article on this phenomenon.
 Research by Nick Yee and Jeremy Bailenson demonstrated that participants assigned taller avatars negotiated more aggressively in virtual environments, while those given more attractive avatars behaved more intimately with strangers.
 Think about that for a moment: a digital representation can fundamentally alter how we act.

 This isn’t just academic curiosity.
 In my clinical practice, I’ve worked with clients whose confidence in professional virtual meetings increased significantly when they invested time in creating avatars that projected competence and authority.
 One client, a woman of color in a predominantly white tech company, described how customizing her professional avatar to reflect her cultural identity helped her feel “more grounded and authentic” in virtual spaces where she’d previously felt marginalized.